 Step into her shoes.

-Breastfeeding women may not be just like you (no one is just like you) but consider that they very likely enjoy doing some of the very things that you enjoy—traveling, attending sporting events, and generally moving about the world, with and without, their babies.
+Breastfeeding women may not be just like you (no one is just like you) but consider that they likely enjoy doing some of the same things that you enjoy—traveling, attending sporting events, and generally moving about the world, with and without, their babies.
 Did you know that a breastfeeding mom needs to nurse or pump every few hours?
 Which means that if she’s not with her child, she needs a clean private space to plug in a breast pump so she can bring that milk back home.

 Show your support with well-informed words.